 At 6:00AM; the bus leaves for Kathmandu that takes some 10 hours, we have break for "Daal Bhat" lunch at Charokot.
 Our guide will drop you at your accommodation in Kathmandu.

-- Local bus or local sharing jeep transportation to/from Lamabager from/to Kathmandu.
+- Public bus or local sharing jeep transportation to/from Lamabager from/to Kathmandu.

-- Meals: 7 Breakfasts, 8 Lunches, and 7 Dinners during the trek.
+- Meals: 6 Breakfasts, 7 Lunches, and 6 Dinners during the trek.

 - Accommodation: teahouse/homestay accommodation during the trek.

-- Accommodation: Tents for camping when there are no lodges and homestay service.
+- Accommodation: Tents for camping when there are no lodges, and a homestay service.

-- Necessary porters for food stops and carrying camping gear and luggage.
+- Necessary porters for carrying camping gear and luggage.

 - Governmental procedure and documentation charges.